shailjagangrade/shailjagangrade.github.io/_pages/about.md

   - /about.html
 ---

-Shailja Gangrade (pronounced "SHELL-ja Gung-RAH-day") is currently a Postdoctoral Researcher and Instructor in the Department of Earth, Environmental & Planetary Sciences at Brown University.
+Shailja Gangrade (pronounced "SHELL-ja Gung-RAH-day") is currently a Postdoctoral Researcher and Pre-College Instructor in the Department of Earth, Environmental & Planetary Sciences at Brown University.

 Land-Sea Connections: Investigating Ecosystem Transitions Across Ocean Margins
 ======